Conveyancing

 Following completion, the buyer's conveyancer will register the new ownership details with the Land Registry, ensuring that the buyer's legal title is properly recorded.
 This is done by submitting the appropriate forms and paying any required fees.

-This process also involves paying any outstanding Stamp Duty Land Tax and ensuring that the property is correctly registered in the buyer's name.
+This process also involves paying any outstanding Stamp Duty Land Tax (SDLT) and ensuring that the property is correctly registered in the buyer's name.
+Read more about SDLT in this article.

 Conveyancing fees